Dalle Khursani

-Sikkimese: kha tsha tri), Akabare Khursani, red cherry pepper chilli or simply Dalle is a variety of chilli pepper primarily cultivated in Bhutan, Nepal, the Indian state of Sikkim, and the Darjeeling and Kalimpong districts of Indian state of West Bengal.
+Sikkimese: kha tsha tri), Akabare Khursani, red cherry pepper chilli or simply Dalle is a variety of chilli pepper primarily cultivated in Nepal, Bhutan, the Indian state of Sikkim, and the Darjeeling and Kalimpong districts of Indian state of West Bengal.
 Its pungency ranges between 100,000 and 350,000 SHU (Scoville heat units), similar to the Habanero chilli pepper.

 Etymology

 The name Dalle Khursani literally translates to ‘round chillies’ in Nepali, owing to its physical attributes.
 In Nepal, it is also called Akabare Khursani (lit. king of chillies) or Jyaanamara Khursani (lit. murderer chillies).

 In the Sikkimese Bhutia language, it is known as akubari (lit. spicy uncle).

 Plant

 Dalle Khursani are the only known polyploidal variety of pepper.
 The plant belongs to the family Solanaceae and genus Capsicum.
 It grows up to 100-130 cm height in an open field and 150-180 cm height in greenhouse conditions.

 Fruit

 The chilli is high in vitamin A, vitamin E, and potassium, and low in sodium.
 One hundred grams of fresh dalle khursani have 240 mg of vitamin C (five times higher than an orange), 11,000 IU of vitamin A, and 0.7 mg of vitamin E. Its pungency ranges between 100,000 and 350,000 SHU (Scoville heat units), similar to the Habanero chilli pepper.